linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Problem Sets/PSET 7- Kohler.md

 [^5]: Now consider Herbert Kohler's claim that $55,400 is the appropriate price for a share held by a minority shareholder.
 What minority and liquidity discounts would you have to use to justify this share price?
 How are these similar to or different from the discounts you used in question 4?
 Please explain.

-   To arrive at the offered price of $55,400, we would have to apply a 15% minority discount and 7% marketability discount to account for the illiquid nature of these shares.
+   To arrive $\$a_t$$ the offered price of $55,400, we would have to apply a 15% minority discount and 7% marketability discount to account for the illiquid nature of these shares.

    Considering that $55,400 is determined to be an appropriate price per share for minority shareholders, it implies lower minority and liquidity discounts than we initially expected.
 Specifically, a 15% minority discount and a 7% liquidity discount could account for this share price.
 The lower discounts could suggest that, compared to general firms, Kohler offers more favorable conditions for minority shareholders in relation to buy-back policies and investor relations.
 Additionally, the company has higher financial stability and potential for a public offering in the future.